 · Taught Postgraduate Admissions Office (for taught Masters or integrated Masters students): firstname.lastname@example.org

 · Postgraduate Research and Operations (for research students): email@example.com

 If you are going to study a course which requires ATAS clearance, you must obtain your ATAS certificate before applying for your visa (whether you are apply to study in the UK for the first time or extending your stay).

 You must also obtain an ATAS certificate before you begin your studies if you are a non-EEA national with any type of immigration permission.

 If you are joining a pre-sessional course prior to studying a course which requires ATAS clearance, you must obtain your ATAS certificate before applying for the visa for your pre-sessional course.

 From 6th July 2018, if your course requires ATAS clearance and it has been extended by 3 months or more, you are required to apply for a new ATAS certificate, even if you do not need to make a new visa application at that time.
 When you do need to make a new visa application, if the ATAS certificate you previously received following your course extension is more than six months old, you are required to apply for a new ATAS certificate again to include with your visa application.

 You must apply for your ATAS certificate on the UK government website.
 It can take up to 30 working days for your application to be processed.
 When your application is granted your certificate will be e-mailed to you.
 There is no charge for this process.

 Your certificate will be valid for six months.
 If you change your course of study, research area, University or need to extend your studies, you will need to apply for another ATAS certificate again.

-If your course of study require an ATAS certificate, do not make your Tier 4 application before your ATAS certificate has been issued to you, as your application will be refused.
+If your course of study requires an ATAS certificate, do not make your visa application before your ATAS certificate has been issued to you, as your application will be refused.